jonathan-odonnell/milestone-project-3/testing.md

     - Outcome: Pass

 7. Verify that whan standard users are signed in, they cannot access the edit product page by manually typing in it's URL and are returned to the 403 page.
     - Outcome: Pass

+## Delete Product page

+1. Verify that users who are not signed in cannot access the delete product page by manually typing in it's URL and are returned to the sign in page.
+    - Outcome: Pass

+2. Verify that whan standard users are signed in, they cannot access the delete product page by manually typing in it's URL and are returned to the 403 page.
+    - Outcome: Pass

 ## Contact Us Page